Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Scenario Specification Language for RL

 Formally, a scenario is a Markov Decision Process (MDPs)~\cite{sutton2018reinforcement} defined as a tuple $\left( \mathcal{S}, \mathcal{A}, p, r, \rho_0\right)$, with $\mathcal{S}$ denoting the state space, $\mathcal{A}$ the action space, $p\left(s^\prime|s,a\right)$ the transition dynamic, $r\left(s,a\right)$ the reward function, and $\rho_0$ the initial state distribution.
 Given the state and action spaces as defined by the GRF environment, a \scenic{} program defines (i) the initial state distribution, (ii) the transition dynamics (specifically players' behaviors), and (iii) the reward function.
 Hence, users can exercise extensive control over the environment with \scenic{}.

-{\bf Modeling Initial State Distribution} Users can intuitively specify initial state distributions with \scenic{}'s high-level syntax.
-For example, refer to the full \scenic{} program in Fig.~\ref{fig:pass_and_shoot}(d) which describes a more generalized version of the Pass and Shoot scenario modelled in Fig.~\ref{fig:pass_and_shoot}(c).
+{\bf Modeling Initial State Distribution} Users can intuitively specify initial state distributions with \scenic{}'s high-level syntax that resembles natural English.
+For example, refer to the full \scenic{} program in Fig.~\ref{fig:pass_and_shoot}(d) which describes a more generalized version of GRF's Pass and Shoot scenario as visualized in Fig.~\ref{fig:pass_and_shoot}(a,b).
 In line 12-22, the initial state distribution is specified.
-The \scenic{}'s spatial syntax highlighted in yellow let users to intuitively model spatial relations among objects, rather than having to hand-code positions as in the GRF's scenario.
+The \scenic{} syntax for modeling spatial relations among players are highlighted in yellow.
+In addition, \scenic{} supports about 20 different syntax to support modeling complex spatial relations~\cite{scenic-dynamic}.
+Rather than having to hand-code positions for a concrete scenario as in the GRF's scenario~\ref{fig:pass_and_shoot}(c), users can much more intuitively and concisely model a distribution of initial states.
 Here, \texttt{Left} represents the yellow team, \texttt{Right} the blue, and the two following abbreviated capital letters indicate the player role.
-As discussed in Sec.~\ref{sec:scenic_background}, object models (e.g. players, regions, and directions) that are undefined in the program are referenced from the model library, expediting the modeling process.
-For players instantiated without specification as in line 12 and 22, their state and behavior default to prior distribution, which saves repetitive state specification.

-{\bf Modeling Transition Dynamics} One can flexibly modify transition dynamics of the environment by specifying the behaviors of any players using \scenic{}.
+{\bf Modeling Transition Dynamics} One can flexibly modify transition dynamics of the environment by specifying the behaviors of non-RL players using \scenic{}.
 Take the same example \scenic{} program in Fig.~\ref{fig:pass_and_shoot}(d) as above.
 Line 1-10 models two new behaviors.
 A behavior can invoke another behavior(s) with syntax \texttt{do}, succinctly modeling a behavior in a hierarchical manner.
 Users can assign distribution over behaviors as in line 2.
 The interactive conditions are specified using try/interrupt block as in line 5-10.
 Semantically, the behavior specified in the try block is executed by default.
 However, if any interrupt condition is satisfied, then the default behavior is paused and the behavior in the interrupt block is executed until completion and then the default behavior resumes.
 These interrupts can be nested with interrupt below has higher priority.
 In such case, the same semantics is consistently applied.

 {\bf Rewards} \scenic{} has a construct called \texttt{monitor}, which can be used to specify reward functions.
 The reward conditions in the \texttt{monitor} is checked at every simulation step and updates the reward accordingly.